YuJ94/vending-machine/README.md

 _Duration: 4 Days_

 ## Description
-A command-line interface (CLI) that imitates the function of a vending machine (Pair programming)
+A command-line interface (CLI) that imitates the function of a vending machine.
+(Pair programming)
 - Utilized File I/O to read, log, and audit transactions to track inventory while utilizing the unit testing framework, JUnit

 ## Technologies Used